UDN

 There are three Actor properties which are only valid during replication, and change values depending on the client for which the server is determining replication:

-1. bNetDirty is true if any replicated properties have been changed by UnrealScript (or this flag has been set in C++).
+1. bNetDirty is true if any replicated properties have been changed by UnrealScript.
 This is used as an optimization (no need to check UnrealScript replication conditions, or to check whether properties which are only modified in script have been changed if bNetDirty is false).
 Don’t use bNetDirty to manage replication of frequently updated properties!

 2. bNetInitial remains true until initial replication of all replicated Actor properties is complete.